nuuuwan/news_lk3_data/README.md

 The Online Safety Bill aims to regulate online content in Sri Lanka, but critics warn it could lead to censorship and suppression of free speech.

+Rambukwella ordered to report to CID on Friday; Slapped with Overseas Travel Ban

 Myanmar govt hands over Chinese scam centre mafia bosses to Chinese

 ◼️